-Newland Chase provides clients with a deep expertise in all areas of Philippine Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Philippine Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Philippines and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 There are about 41 million people working in the Philippines, and more than 21 million of them are employed in the services sector.

 Other important sectors for expats working in the Philippines are agriculture and the production industries, mining, the property market and growing tourism leading to the construction of new hotels, shopping malls and casinos, business outsourcing units and EFL education.
 Foreign investors are also moving into the Philippines for a chance to establish themselves in the region.

 Note that it is not recommended to move to the Philippines and then search for work, as hiring companies generally have to prove that the position cannot be filled by a Filipino.

 There are four main options for working in The Philippines:

 Special Non-Immigrant 47(a)(2) Visa